-► Immediate Right-Click Approve
+Immediate Right-Click Approve

-They may, due to time pressure, want to approve the job from the Job List without the overhead of softproofing.
+The operator can, if time is limited approve the job from the Job List without the overhead of softproofing.
 In this case, a right-click would include the choice Approve Job, which would be greyed out unless the job is in Held for Approval state.

-► Approval Following Softproof
+Approval Following Softproof